-During 2019, the Agency fielded numerous questions regarding organizing and decertifying efforts.
-One petition was filed in 2019.
-That case went to election in 2020.
-One election was conducted in 2019 as a result of a petition filed in 2018.
-One petition to decertify representation and choose other representation was settled by the parties prior to election in 2019.
-The election that was held was completed in 72 days.
+During 2020, the Agency fielded numerous questions regarding organizing and decertifying efforts.
+Two representation petitions were filed in 2020.
+Of those two petitions filed, one was dismissed due to deficiencies, and one went to election in 2020.
+One election was conducted as a result of a petition that was filed in 2019.
+Thus, there were a total of three representation cases that closed in 2020.
+The two elections held in 2020 were completed in an average of 96 days and were conducted via Zoom.